ponchama/docs/docs/modems/modem-m64.md

 ## Terminal Interface

-The Modem-M64 has a simple 3.3 volt UART interface which is used to change the channel of the locator.
+The Modem-M64 has a 3.3 volt UART interface.

 | Settings           | Value |
 | :------------------ | :-- |